A Guide for Sleep Deprived Parents: How to Get Sleep with a Newborn

 Because you’re sharing a space rather than sharing a bed, you can room share with baby from the first moment they come home from the hospital.

-But bed-sharing with 6 month-old or younger babies is not as easily recommended since baby has yet to learn the escape artist skills they need to untangle themselves from any soft fabrics that come their way.
+That’s because your baby has yet to learn the escape artist skills they need to untangle themselves from any soft fabrics that come their way.
 (Those escape artist skills will come one day!
 But not for a while down the road.)

-How to Co-Sleep Safely
+How to Co-Sleep Safely: Down to the Details

 Luckily, it doesn’t have to be hard to co-sleep safely.